rhildred/ranalyze/README.md

 ## Prerequisites

+Note 1: I made a video of installing the prerequisites [here](https://youtu.be/5ANEoaO1H8o).

 1. vscode
 2. python
 3. git

+Note 2: I made a video of using ranalyze [here](https://youtu.be/AjB2SiGlJ20).

 To use, open a fresh folder in vscode and open a new terminal